VII. Questions and Answers on the Name of God

 Almighty God says, “There are those who say that God is immutable.
 That is correct, but it refers to the immutability of God’s disposition and substance.
 Changes in His name and work do not prove that His substance has altered; in other words, God will always be God, and this will never change.
 If you say that the work of God always stays the same, then would He be able to finish His six-thousand-year management plan?
 You merely know that God is forever unchanging, but do you know that God is always new and never old?
 If the work of God never changed, then could He have brought mankind to today?
-If God is immutable, then why is it that He has already done the work of two ages? … the words ‘God is always new and never old’ are in reference to His work, and the words ‘God is immutable’ are in regard to what God inherently has and is.
+If God is immutable, then why is it that He has already done the work of two ages? …and the words “God is immutable” are in regard to what God inherently has and is.
 Regardless, you cannot define the six-thousand-year work in one point, or portray it with mere static words.
 Such is the stupidity of man.
-God is not as simple as man imagines, and His work will not stop in one age.
-Jehovah, for example, will not always stand for the name of God; God also does His work under the name of Jesus, which is a symbol of how God’s work is always progressing forward.
+God is not as simple as man imagines, and His work cannot stop in one age.
+Jehovah, for example, cannot always stand for the name of God; God can also do His work under the name of Jesus, which is a symbol of how God’s work is always progressing forward.

-God is always new and never old.
-He is an all-inclusive God.
-No single name of God can represent all of God.
-So as the ages pass, God changes His name.
+God is always new, and never old.
+He is the God who encompasses all things.
+The individual names of God cannot possibly represent His entirety.
+So, as the ages progress, His names also continue to change.
 Almighty God says, “The name of Jesus was taken for the work of redemption, so would He still be called by the same name when He returns in the last days?
 Would He still do the work of redemption?
 Why is it that Jehovah and Jesus are one, yet They are called by different names in different ages?
-Is it not because Their work in these ages is different?
+Is it not because the ages of Their work are different?
 Could a single name represent God in His entirety?
 In this way, God must be called by a different name in a different age, must use the name to change the age and represent the age, for no one name can fully represent God Himself.
 And each name can only represent God’s disposition during a certain age and needs only to represent His work.
 Therefore, God can choose whatever name befits His disposition to represent the entire age” (“The Vision of God’s Work (3)” in The Word Appears in the Flesh).
 “Could the name of Jesus, ‘God with us,’ represent God’s disposition in its entirety?
 Could it fully articulate God?
 If man says that God can only be called Jesus, and may not have any other name because God cannot change His disposition, then such words are blasphemy!
 Do you believe that the name Jesus, God with us, can represent God in His entirety?
 God can be called many names, but among these many names, there is not one which can encapsulate all that God has, there is not one which can fully represent God.
-And so God has many names, but these many names cannot fully articulate God’s disposition, for God’s disposition is too rich, and extends beyond the knowledge of man.
-The language of man is incapable of fully encapsulating God. …One particular word or name is powerless to represent God in His entirety.
+And so God has many names, but these many names cannot fully articulate God’s disposition, for God’s disposition is too rich, and extends beyond the knowledge of man. …One particular word or name is powerless to represent God in His entirety.
 So can God take one fixed name?
 God is so great and holy, so why do you not permit Him to change His name in each new age?
 As such, in each age that God personally does His own work, He uses a name that befits the age to encapsulate the work that He does.
 He uses this particular name, one that possesses the significance of the age, to represent His disposition in that age.
 God uses the language of man to express His own disposition” (“The Vision of God’s Work (3)” in The Word Appears in the Flesh).
-God is a wise and almighty Ruler.
-He’s so great, bountiful and infinite.
-No single name could possibly represent God in His entirety.
-And God only does a part of His work in any one age.
-He only expresses part of His disposition.
-God has not expressed all that He has and is.
-So, for each stage of God’s work, He must use a specific name with age significance, which represents the work of that age, and the disposition He expresses.
-This is the principle of God’s work and the primary reason God changes His name.
+God is the wise, almighty Ruler.
+He is great, He is abundant, and He is all-encompassing.
+Any one particular name cannot possibly represent all that God is.
+On top of that, in each age God has only done a portion of His work, and He has only revealed a portion of His disposition.
+He has not expressed all that He has and is.
+So, in each stage of His work He uses a particular name that holds the significance of that age to represent His work in that age, and the disposition that He is expressing. his is a principle of God’s work, and it is the primary reason that He changes His name.

 from the movie script of God’s Name Has Changed?!